Complaining about the police

 How will the IPCA deal with my complaint?

-After the Independent Police Conduct Authority has received your complaint it will decide whether to investigate, and if so, what type of investigation to carry out.
+After the IPCA has received your complaint it will decide whether to investigate, and if so, what type of investigation to carry out.

 If the IPCA decides your complaint should be investigated, it can do any or all of the following things: